Clairaut semi-invariant Riemannian maps to Kaehler manifolds: Introduction

 \section{Introduction}

-First of all we fix abbreviations C, RM, RMs, I, AI, and SI for denoting Clairaut, Riemannian map, Riemannian maps, invariant, anti-invariant and semi-invariant respectively.
+First of all, we fix abbreviations C, RM, RMs, I, AI, SI, S, SS, HS and P for denoting Clairaut, Riemannian map, Riemannian maps, invariant, anti-invariant, semi-invariant, slant, semi-slant, hemi-slant and pointwise, respectively.
 The detailed geometry of Riemannian submersion was investigated in \cite{Falcitelli}.
 As a generalization of an isometric immersion and Riemannian submersion, Fischer introduced RM between Riemannian manifolds that satisfies the well known generalized eikonal equation $\left\Vert {F}_{\ast}\right\Vert ^{2}=rank{F} ,$ which is a bridge between geometric optics and physical optics \cite{Fischer}.
-Further, the geometry of RMs was investigated in \cite{Sahin1}, \cite{Sahin6}, \cite{Sahin_2017b} and \cite{Sahin4}.
+Further, the geometry of RMs was investigated in \cite{Sahin1, Sahin6, Sahin_2017b, Sahin4}.

 An important Clairaut's relation states that $d \sin \theta$ is constant, where $\theta$ is the angle between the velocity vector of a geodesic and a meridian, and $d$ is the distance to the axis of a surface of revolution.
 In 1972, Bishop defined Clairaut Riemannian submersion with connected fibers and gave a necessary and sufficient condition for a Riemannian submersion to be Clairaut Riemannian submersion \cite{Bishop}.
 Further, Clairaut submersions were studied in \cite{Allison}, \cite{Lee} and \cite{Meena1}.
-In \cite{Sahin5} and \cite{Meena}, CRMs were introduced by using geodesic curve on the total and base spaces respectively, and obtained necessary and sufficient conditions for RMs to be CRMs.
-Further, \c{S}ahin gave an open problem to find characterizations for CRMs (see: \cite{Sahin6}, p.
-165, Open Problem 2).
+In \cite{Sahin5} and \cite{Meena}, CRMs were introduced by using geodesic curve on the total and base spaces, respectively, and obtained necessary and sufficient conditions for RMs to be CRMs.
+Further, \c{S}ahin gave an open problem to find characterizations for CRMs (see: \cite[p.
+165, Open Problem 2]{Sahin6}).

 In \cite{Watson}, Watson studied almost Hermitian submersions.
 In \cite{Sahin3}, \c{S}ahin introduced holomorphic RMs as generalizations of holomorphic submersions and holomorphic submanifolds.
 Moreover, IRM, AIRM and SIRM were studied from a Riemannian manifold to a K\"ahler manifold in \cite{Akyol, Akyol1, Sahin, Sahin2}.
 Recently, in \cite{Yadav}, \cite{Meena_Thesis} and \cite{Meena}, Authors introduced CIRM and CAIRM from Riemannian manifolds to K\"ahler manifolds.